WannaBAcoder/PCB-Powerwalls/README.md

 ### BMS/Display Adapter PCB

 The BMS/display adapter board helps the user connect a [Moonitor](https://www.sarperonal.com/product/6s-16s-solar-plc-li-ion-battery-protection-system/), or a variety of BMS systems to the battery PCB stacks, and is capable of supporting ~5A balance current.
 This board also includes spaces to add series-level voltage displays, but they can be disabled if not desired.
 You can also use this board with the 7s adapter board configurations.
-Visit the wiki to find out how. (insert wiki link here once it exists)

 ![Top view](https://github.com/WannaBAcoder/PCB-Powerwalls/blob/master/BMS_display_adapter_PCB/Renderings/top.png)
 ![Iso view](https://github.com/WannaBAcoder/PCB-Powerwalls/blob/master/BMS_display_adapter_PCB/Renderings/side.png)